 Involvement is a must.
 Say your partner has an office party to attend.
 You were supposed to be her plus-one, but she gives you the option of backing out.
 Stay at home on the couch…or go with her to the party?
 Please tell me you chose B. Yes, I know she said you could stay home, but it’s an important event for her.

 You should be next to her, hyping her up!
 Be an active participant in your partner’s life.
 Celebrate their accomplishments to the fullest and partake in the festivities that matter to them.
-While clinginess is a no-no, so is indifference.
+While being clingy in a relationship is a no-no, so is indifference.
 A good partner is always around in the highlights of your life.

-Breaking your partner’s trust is the worst thing you can do.
+Breaking your partner’s trust is the biggest obstacle in building a strong relationship.
 Being lied to has lasting consequences on an individual.
-Strive for complete honesty in your relationship and be your truest self with your other half.
-Respect your partner enough to be honest with them, no matter what the situation.
+It’s very difficult to gain trust back in relationships after lying.
+So, strive for complete honesty in your relationship, and be your truest self with your other half.
+Yes, people change with time, and you too may have.
+But respect your partner enough to be honest with them, no matter what the situation.